Nerian/Nerian.github.io/_posts/2014-04-30-the-16-most-common-questions-about-git.md

 ### How to checkout a remote branch

-Checkouts a branch named my_branch that exists an any of the remotes.
+Checkouts a branch named my_branch that exists in any of the remotes.
 {% highlight bash %}
 git checkout my_branch